zigmoo/php-process-control/README.md

 # php-process-control
-A PHP process control system for launching and monitoring continuously running workers (This code was written in 2011, it's not really useful anymore.)
+A PHP process control system for launching and monitoring continuously running workers.

 Uses MongoDb for registering processes